-The boat has multiple public spaces for guests to use.
+The Wind Surf has multiple public spaces for guests to use.
 Even on days at sea, you will find plenty of room to relax, play a game or find a cozy nook to read your favorite book.

 Unlike larger cruise ships, there is no jockeying for the best position or the need to save lounge chairs.
 There are plenty of them spread out on deck.
 On sunny days the chairs will be draped with sumptuous beach towels and on chilly days, they are replaced with cozy fleece blankets.